qwertyprob/TrainTracker/README.md

 ## Project Overview

-TrainTracker is a web application built with **ASP.NET MVC** and **MariaDB** that simulates real-time train monitoring.
+**TrainTracker** is a web application for real-time train monitoring.
+It consists of a **Next.js frontend**, **ASP.NET Core Web API backend**, and **MariaDB database**.

+- The frontend fetches train and incident data from the backend API.
-The application loads train data from a provided JSON file, mimicking a WebSocket data stream.
+- Train data is loaded from a JSON file, simulating a WebSocket stream.
-Users can view trains, track delays, and log incidents.
+- Users can view trains, track delays, and log incidents.

 ---